 As agreed upon by the Generator Operator and the Transmission Operator

-This Requirement only applies when the PSS is out of service for a period greater than 30 minutes.
+A PSS that is out of service for less than 30 minutes does not create a violation of this Requirement, regardless of cause.

 M2.
 Each Generator Operator will have documentation of each claimed exception specified in Requirement R2.
 Documentation may include, but is not limited to: